ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

 QMS backbone + risk wiring

-Build/update the ISO 13485 SOP set and connect risk artifacts to requirements, V&V, records, and change control.
+Build/update the SOP set and connect risk artifacts to requirements, V&V, records, and change control.

 CAPA + audits + management review

-Implement CAPA workflow, internal audit cadence, and management review package so the system runs after we exit.
+Implement cadence packages so the system runs after we exit—without heroics.

 Inspection readiness

-Evidence mapping, mock inspection prep, and remediation plan for any gaps found (procedures, records, and implementation).
+Evidence mapping, mock inspection prep, and remediation plan for any gaps found (procedures, records, implementation).

 Typical pricing bands